JonathanBonnaud/bricklink-notion-integration/README.md

 - add locks to scraping scripts (when avg_price cannot be retrieved, lock it, and try to get the other fields, when all are LOCKED, exit)
 - general refactor (factorize code, create classes, optimize where possible, etc)
+- differentiate when really no price vs BL quota reached - DONE

 ### In notion/